Risk management

 Specific procedures that govern the pre-tender activities, including calculation of the redemption value, and participation in area tenders

-Monitoring of legislative changes (national, regional, local) and evaluation of the potential impacts on the tender process
+Monitoring of legislative changes and evaluation of the potential impacts on the tender process

 Planning of the Tender calendar and the bidding strategy integrated into the Group’s Strategic Plan.